ironjan/metal-only/README.md

 }
 ```

+Please note: the fabric key added to the git is not the one the app is
+delivered with.
+It was only added so the app can be built without sharing
+the official key.

 #### Useful Knowledge

 It may be useful to check for dependency updates once in a while.
 We're using a